ZwodahS/ZwodahS/devlog/croprotation/production-engine-builder.md

 People might even ask for an endless mode, which I fundamentally hate and refuse to add to CR till this day.
 I might change my mind (probably not) and add it to CR later.
-To me, this will change a good Production Engine Builder to a bad incremental game.
+However, in my opinion, this will change a good Production Engine Builder to a bad incremental game.

+> Adding endless mode to a production engine builder may change it from a good production engine builder to a bad incremental game.

 ## Comparing it to Deckbuilder / Tactical Engine Builder
 Many people might play a Production Engine Builder and compare it to Deckbuilders and comment on the lack of tactical decision and problems to solve.
 This is the reason why I decided to write this post in the first place and hopefully people can understand this genre a bit more.

+Tactical Engine Builder and Production Engine Builder are similar from the point of engine building.
+However, they also differ in the goals that they give the players.

 > Tactical Engine Builder and Production Engine Builder are similar in the way the game is constructed, but different in the way the goals & problems are presented.

-We should not ask a Production Engine Builder to have more problems or tactical decisions the same way we should not ask a Tactical Engine Builder to automate their problem solving (aka combats).
+We should not ask a Production Engine Builder to have more problems or tactical decisions and we should not ask a Tactical Engine Builder to automate their problem solving (aka combats).

 # Conclusion
 I set out to make CR in a very specific way with a specific vision in mind.